likhitha58/FinCalc-AI/README.md

 1. **User asks a financial question** in natural language.
 2. **LLM identifies the computation** needed and selects the appropriate function.
 3. **Agent engine dispatches the tool call** — either from a structured `tool_calls` response or by parsing JSON leaked in the text (fallback).
-4. **Python function executes** with validated inputs and returns formatted results.
+4. **JavaScript tool executes** with validated inputs and returns formatted results.
 5. **LLM receives the result** and crafts a clear, friendly explanation — no raw numbers, no JSON, no jargon.
 6. **Sanitized response** is displayed to the user.